DanielJonesEB/engineerbetter.com/_posts/2016-07-01-brain-aligned-delivery.markdown

 Reminding teams that they have deadlines by which they must have achieved a certain amount of work reduces their effective IQ and their ability to solve problems creatively, reducing the quality of the solution delivered.
 What is worse is that this scarcity of time also reduces their willpower, making them more likely to cut corners, and also reduces their ability to remember to do things later, decreasing the likelihood of them remembering to patch the corners that they have cut!

 Scrum is particularly insidious in this regard.
-By committing to fixed deliverables every two weeks, Scrum practicitions are incurring these negative effects constantly.
+By committing to fixed deliverables every two weeks, Scrum practitioners are incurring these negative effects constantly.
 It's no wonder that Scrum has a bad reputation for delivering high-quality software.

 <section class="wrapper style2 special boxout">
   <p>Scarcity reduces effective IQ by 13-14 points, and impedes executive control</p>